Nikon Df vs D300

-The Nikon Df and the Nikon D300 are two enthusiast cameras that were announced, respectively, in November 2013 and August 2007.
+The Nikon Df and the Nikon D300 are two enthusiast cameras that were officially introduced, respectively, in November 2013 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (Df) and an APS-C (D300) sensor.
-The Df has a resolution of 16.2 megapixel, whereas the D300 provides 12.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Df has a resolution of 16.2 megapixels, whereas the D300 provides 12.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Nikon Df and the Nikon D300.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The physical size and weight of the Nikon Df and the Nikon D300 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Df – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D300 is notably larger (6 percent) than the Nikon Df.
 Moreover, the D300 is markedly heavier (22 percent) than the Df.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.